pyca/cryptography/docs/limitations.rst

 Python exposes no API for us to implement this reliably and as such most software in Python is vulnerable to this attack.
-However the `CERT secure coding guidelines`_ categorise this issue as "low severity, unlikely, expensive to repair" and we do not consider this a high risk for most users.
+However the `CERT secure coding guidelines`_ consider this issue as "low severity, unlikely, expensive to repair" and we do not consider this a high risk for most users.